 Council tax: Band D (£2,030.00)

 Area Information: Southborough Common, Tunbridge Wells, Kent

 Southborough Common lies just a couple of miles north outside the historic spa town of Tunbridge Wells with its big retail names and its Georgian colonnade, the Pantiles, offering a vibrant café culture.

 It also sits just south of Tonbridge, with the A26 passing through it offering easy access to the A21 which leads to the M25.

 Like the house, Southborough Common opposite the house, is in a conservation area where cricket has been played for more than 200 years.

 If you're a runner, dog owner or casual walker, the woodland area of the Southborough Common, nestled behind St. Peters Church, is a very beautiful space.
 Ancient and young trees slope down to a stream with access to Holden Pond and Bidborough and Speldhurst villages beyond.

-Excellent secondary, independent, preparatory and private schools can be found in both Tunbridge Wells and Tonbridge, while Southborough and Bidborough have their very own primary schools.
-Holden Road is also within the catchment areas for the 5 highly regarded and sought after Tunbridge Wells and Tonbridge Grammar Schools.
+Excellent secondary, independent, preparatory, and private schools can be found in both Tunbridge Wells and Tonbridge, while Southborough and Bidborough have their very own primary schools.
+Victoria Road is also within the catchment areas for the 5 highly regarded and sought-after Tunbridge Wells and Tonbridge Grammar Schools.